fullstackhero/docs/content/dotnet-webapi-boilerplate/general/cli-commands.md

 ```

 ## Migrations
-This command is to be executed from the Bootstrapper Directory of the project.
+This command is to be executed from the Host Directory of the project.

 ```powershell
 dotnet ef migrations add <CommitMessage> --project .././Migrators/Migrators.<Provider>/ --context ApplicationDbContext -o Migrations/Application
 ```
 CommitMessage : Enter a commit message here.
 Provider : Enter the available DB Provider name.
-MSSQL , MySQL , PostgreSQL
+MSSQL , MySQL , PostgreSQL , Oracle

+While adding migrations for a particular provider, ensure that you have configured a valid connection string to the provider's database at both `src/Host/Configurations/database.json` and `src/Host/Configurations/hangfire.json`.

 ## NuGet